DanoNBD2/ZeroTrustArtifactsRepo/README.md

 docker pull ${ACCOUNT_ID}.dkr.ecr.${REGION}.amazonaws.com/art-container:latest-v2
 docker run -d --network host --name art-container -p 80:80 -e GREETING="Zero Trust Demo" -e MIRROR_REQ=true -e REGION=${REGION} ${ACCOUNT_ID}.dkr.ecr.eu-west-1.amazonaws.com/art-container:latest-v2
 ```
-3) Now the application is running.
-This is the application behind your AWS Verified Access infrastructure
+3) Now the container is running.
+This is the application behind your AWS Verified Access infrastructure.
+We are almost finished
 4) Go to the Amazon VPC console, and on the left pane click on "Verified Access endpoints" and in the "Details" tab copy the "Endpoint domain"
 5) Go to Amazon Route53 and click on "Hosted Zones".
 Select your public domain and click "Create Record"
 6) Put whatever subdomain you want.
 Record type "CNAME" and paste the Endpoint domain you copied in step 4 as the value.
 Something like this: